epsilon537/boxlambda/_posts/23-06-18-post-impl-mem-updates.markdown

 *Updated 18 July 2023: Added the RAM_DECOMP("power") section.*

+*Updated 23 December 2025:*
+ - *Removed reference to 'On WSL' documentation.*
+ - *Fixed link to build system in documentation.*

 I've been working on the integration of a sound synthesizer core and player software for that core.
 I'm still relying heavily on my Verilator test bench, but increasingly, I'm hitting the limits of that environment.
 Evaluating a 30-second fragment of a chiptune requires 30s simulation time, which in my case translates to 75 minutes in real-time.
 Not impossible, but inconvenient when you have to re-test frequently, e.g. due to software changes.

 On the Arty FPGA, the 30s chiptune test executes in real-time, but Vivado synthesis and implementation of the project takes 10 minutes on my system.
 Again, doable, but inconvenient, especially considering that in my current flow, a software change requires FPGA resynthesis and reimplementation.
 The generated software image is a *.mem* file for an internal memory.
 This *.mem* file has to be included in the Vivado project like any other input file, before synthesis.

 UpdateMem and XPM Memories
 --------------------------
 If you think about it, a change in the contents of a *.mem* file should not require FPGA resynthesis and reimplementation.
 The memory contents exist somewhere in the FPGA bitstream file.
 There should be a way to merge new memory contents into the bitstream file, post-implementation.

 This is indeed possible in Vivado.
 The tool that does it is called **UpdateMEM**.
 There is a catch, however. *UpdateMEM* works with memories implemented using Xilinx **XPM** macros.